 CEO & Co-founder, Quantum Signal LLC

-Dr. Rohde co-founded Quantum Signal following his graduation from the University of Michigan in 1999.
-Since that time, he has led Quantum Signal's business operations and managed a number of advanced technology development projects.
-Dr. Rohde has extensive expertise in integrating complex hardware and software signal processing systems, and has designed, built, and tested such diverse devices as biomedical instruments, walking and wheeled robots, hovercraft, smart card readers, and more.
-In 1999 he co-founded Quantum Signal with the express purpose of bringing advanced signal processing technologies from the academic research lab into real-world applications.
-Dr. Rohde has spearheaded and directed over ten million dollars in advanced image-processing related research and development projects for the Army, Air Force, NIST, and industrial clients over the past six years.
-He has specific expertise in signal and image processing, robotics, real-time instrumentation, and measurement systems, and has patented biomedical technology.
-Dr. Rohde is a member of Sigma Xi, IEEE, Eta Kappa Nu, and Tau Beta Pi.
+Mitchell Rohde co-founded Quantum Signal following his graduation from the University of Michigan in 1999.
+Since that time, he has grown the company from a tiny startup into a powerful engineering research and development organization, building solutions that are in use across many fields and around the world.
+Rohde has extensive expertise in integrating complex hardware and software systems, and has designed, built, and tested such diverse devices as biomedical instruments, autonomous vehicles, forensic appliances, surveillance systems, and more.
+Over the past twenty years he has spearheaded and directed dozens of advanced research and development projects and product development efforts for clients in the public and private sectors.
+Rohde has specific expertise in signal and image processing, robotics, real-time instrumentation, neural interfaces, and measurement systems, and has a wide variety of patents and publications.
+He also is an avid collector and restorer of arcade games, with over 150 pieces in his unique collection.
+Rohde is a member of Sigma Xi, NDIA, AUSA, IEEE, Eta Kappa Nu, and Tau Beta Pi.

 |Meera Sampath (PhD EE:S ’95; also a BE from Anna University and a M.Tech from the Indian Institute of Technology)